MorElf7/video-chat/README.md

 - User can initiate/accept a voice chat or a video call from other users.
 - During the call, user can mute their audio and video.
 And they also have access to the chat that is relative to that room/conversation.
-- A call can handle up to 100 clients simultaneously with relatively low impact on performance.
+- A call can handle up to `100` clients simultaneously with relatively low impact on performance.
+- User can search for room that interests them to join.
+The search is finding matching or related terms from the room name or description.